Articles on

 yet.

-She acknowledges that Israel was, in the outward ways of God, the favoured people, as children eating of bread upon the table; whereas, the Gentiles were but the dogs underneath.
+She acknowledges that Israel was, in the outward ways of God, the favored people, as children eating of bread upon the table; whereas, the Gentiles were but the dogs underneath.
 (Remarks on Matthew 15:21-39 by W. Kelly)

 J. N. Darby Translation